megaocn/Cluster-by-Store-of-US-Regional-Sales-Data/README.md

 # **Cluster by Store of US Regional Sales Data**

 ## Project Overview
 The project has been done for Group Final Project by RevoU.
 Inspired by [US Regional Sales Data](https://data.world/dataman-udit/us-regional-sales-data), we did the data exploration to find out the problem, analyze root cause, and generate insights and recommendations.
+US Regional Sales Data is a dummy data that provide sales data in each region of a home decor company.
 As a group project, my tasks were being a Data Analyst to discover the problem, explore the data, and generate insights, as well as create a deck storyline and design.
 When explored the data, I did Cohort Analysis and Cluster Analysis.

 ## Project Summary
 From the data exploration, we found that there is a stagnant profit (+0.12%) in 2020 due to the significantly decreased sales in some stores, where 56 stores need improvement.
 Segmentation by store is really needed to make a targeted activity based on cluster characteristics.
 With K-Means clustering, we have 3 clusters that have a different characteristics on its profit, order, and total stores.
 By using the segmentation and product recommendation on each cluster, there will be up to 35% profit increased with $1.24M expected income if there will be 1-2 orders increased in each store.